Skip to content

 No Subscription, No Lock-In

 The most obvious advantage is the business model.
-You pay once, you own the software.
-No annual renewal anxiety, no forgetting to cancel a trial, no price increases on your next billing cycle.
+Affinity is free — no purchase, no subscription, no annual renewal anxiety, no forgetting to cancel a trial, no price increases on your next billing cycle.
 For freelancers, students, and hobbyists, this removes a recurring cost that compounds over years.
+The only requirement is a free Canva account to sign in.

-Affinity Photo also does not require an internet connection after activation.
-You can edit on a plane, at a cabin, or on a machine that never touches the network.
-Photoshop periodically validates your subscription online — skip too many check-ins and it locks you out.
+Once you are signed in, the local editing tools work without a live internet connection — you can edit on a plane, at a cabin, or on a machine that rarely touches the network (the AI features, which run in Canva's cloud, are the exception).
+Photoshop, by contrast, periodically validates your subscription online — skip too many check-ins and it locks you out.

 Performance and Startup Speed